dadam1026/Carbon-Farming-1/README.md

 Here is a demonstration of the app:

 Data Sourcing & Processing
-To prototype our idea, we took timelapsed deforestation images from Google Earth Engine of Rondonia, Brazil, Nuflo de Chavez, Brazil, Toliara annd Saint Augustin, Madagascar, and Olam Farm in Nigeria.
+To prototype our idea, we took timelapsed deforestation images from Google Earth Engine of Rondonia, Brazil, Nuflo de Chavez, Brazil, Toliara annd Saint Augustin, Madagascar, Olam Farm in Nigeria .
 We strived for geographic diveristy and looked for changes in sustainable practices over time.

 we then used a pre-trained ResNet-50 model to generate numerical values for measuring cover crop analysis, conservation tillage verififcation, and an analysis on vegetaton & livestock indigenous to the area of the inputted image.